PojavLauncherTeam/PojavLauncher/README.md

 </p>

 # PojavLauncher: gh-pages
-This is the branch for the launcher's changelog page, and translated changelog files used in the launcher.
+This is the branch for the launcher's news page, and translated `changelog.html` files used in the launcher.
 # Translations
 Translations can be done at **[Crowdin]()**
 # Screenshots